Partial Consistency with Sparse Incidental Parameters

-where $\rho(x)= x^2 I(|x| \leq \lambda) + (2\lambda x - \lambda^2) I(|x|> \lambda)$ is \emph{exactly} the Huber loss function.
-The equivalence between the penalized estimator and Huber's estimator indicates that the penalization principle is versatile and naturally induces an important loss function in robust statistics.
-This equivalence gives a formal endorsement of the least absolute deviation (LAD) robust regression in \cite{Fan2012a} and indicates that they could use all data points with LAD regression rather than 90\% of them.
-It is worthwhile to note that although the penalized estimator is exactly the Huber's estimator for $\bd{\beta}^{\star}$, model (\ref{eq2.1}) contains the additional sparse incidental parameter $\bd{\mu}^{\star}$, compared with the linear regression model considered in \cite{Huber1973}.
-Recently, there appear a few papers on robust regression in high-dimensional settings, see, for example, \cite{Chen2010}, \cite{Lambert-Lacroix2011}, \cite{Fan2012} and \cite{Bean2012}. \cite{Portnoy2000} provide a high level review of literature on robust statistics.
-Our model is different, however, as we do not impose randomness assumption on the \revTang{``source of outliers"} $\{\mu_{i}^{\star}\}$.
+Note that $\hat{\bd{\beta}}$ is also the minimizer of the profiled loss function $\tilde{L}(\bd{\beta})=L(\bd{\mu(\bd{\beta})},\bd{\beta})$, where $\bd{\mu(\bd{\beta})}$ as a function of $\bd{\beta}$ is given by (\ref{eq2.5}) .
+Interestingly, this profiled loss function is a criterion function equipped with the famous Huber loss function (see \cite{Huber1964} and \cite{Huber1973}).
+Specifically, the profiled loss function can be expressed as $ \tilde{L}(\bd{\beta})= \sum_{i=1}^{n}\rho(Y_{i}-\bd{X}_{i}^{T}\bd{\beta}) $, where $\rho(x)= x^2 I(|x| \leq \lambda) + (2\lambda x - \lambda^2) I(|x|> \lambda)$ is \emph{exactly} the Huber loss function, which is optimal in a minimax sense.
+This equivalence between the penalized estimation and Huber's robust estimation indicates that the penalization principle is versatile and can naturally produce an important loss function in robust statistics.
+This equivalence also provides a formal endorsement of the least absolute deviation robust regression (LAD) in \cite{Fan2012a} and indicates that it is better to use all data with LAD regression rather than 90\% of them.
+It is worthwhile to note that the penalized estimation is only formally equal to the Huber's.
+Our model (\ref{eq2.1}) considers \emph{deterministic} sparse incidental parameters $\mu_{i}^{\star}$'s, while the model in Huber's works assumes \emph{random} contamination as in \cite{Kiefer1956}.
+Recently, there appear a few papers on robust regression in high-dimensional settings, see, for example, \cite{Chen2010}, \cite{Lambert-Lacroix2011}, \cite{Fan2014} and \cite{Bean2012}. \cite{Portnoy2000} provide a high level review of literature on robust statistics.

 From the equations (\ref{eq2.4}) and (\ref{eq2.5}), $\hat{\bd{\beta}}$ is a solution to